moirei/dobby/docs/guide/models/conventions.md

 }
 ```

-To make all anonyous variables required by default, set the `argumentRequiredByDefault` property to `true`.
+To make all anonymous variables required by default, set the `argumentRequiredByDefault` property to `true`.

 ```javascript
 class User extends Model{